cogs180/su24/_modules/week-01.md

 Jul 1 (M)
 : **LEC 1**{: .label .label-black} **[Course introduction and overview](./)** 🎥
     : [Slides](./)
+: If you did not attend the first class and still plan on taking the course, please [email me](mailto: lucylai@g.harvard.edu).
+The Canvas is not up yet because UCSD has not set me up with an account yet...
 :  **Pre-course survey DUE**{: .label .label-red }
     : [Pre-course survey](https://forms.gle/zCcZeH4jAdXhBWb38)
 :  **HW 1 RELEASED**{: .label .label-green } Due Jul 5